Voltaïc: Release history

 The release was subject to numerous delays, mostly due to manufacturing problems.
 The first mention of the release of live material from the Volta tour was made through an announcement made on Björk's official website regarding a "Live Session Album" made at Olympic Studios, London.
 This was then followed by online stores adding to their pages a release titled "Volta Revisited" in February 2008, with projected (and incorrect) release dates of April/May 2008 listed.
 An email from Derek Birkett, head of One Little Indian, stated the proposed contents of the release, meant to 'tie-up' the Volta campaign.
 The release was originally not going to include a live DVD, but amongst those items that did not make the final release were the online blips made as part of the viral marketing campaign for Volta, the EPK interview that was used in the Volta podcasts available on the iTunes Store, and an unreleased "AOL Online session".

 Björk then filmed a concert at L'Olympia in Paris, France during the last leg of the Volta tour and a small concert in Reykjavík, Iceland straight after the tour had finished.
-The "Volta Revisited" collection eventually surfaced as Voltaïc and was to include a live DVD among 3 other discs, although manufacturing problems lead to a delay of up to six months for its release.
+The "Volta Revisited" collection eventually surfaced as Voltaïc and was to include a live DVD among 3 other discs, although manufacturing problems led to a delay of up to six months for its release.
 One manufacturing error led to 20,000 copies of the box-set having to be destroyed, and with a remanufacture necessary, Björk decided to make changes to the track listing resulting in four songs being cut from the live DVD.
 Towards the end of April 2009 Universal Europe accidentally shipped their copies of Voltaïc early.
 A statement released by One Little Indian stated that the projected release date was meant to be June 2009 as they wanted all three versions of Voltaïc to be available upon official release – the early shipment by Universal Europe was only of the Deluxe Edition.
 However, UK-based music retailer CD Wow was found to be for a brief period selling un-cut copies of the box set, before its official release.
 These copies, which had allegedly been destroyed, were manufactured in Malaysia – and as such contained more tracks than the other released (cut) editions.
 Voltaïc eventually enjoyed its full official release on 23 June 2009.